 Please visit our Email Lists web page to subscribe to any of these lists.

 Individuals may not post directly to these list serves, but may email the sanctuary with announcements for consideration and possible posting.

 VISITING THE SANCTUARY

 If you are SCUBA certified, the best way for you to learn about the sanctuary is to see it first hand, although this is sometimes easier said than done!
-You'll have to plan your trip through one of the available Dive Charter Operators, then wait for the weather to cooperate.
+You'll have to plan your trip through one of the available Dive Charters or Fishing Charters, then wait for the weather to cooperate.

 Once there, you can assist with monitoring the reef’s health by reporting observations.
 You can also participate in the Reef Environmental Education Foundation’s (REEF) fish survey program for recreational divers.
 Surveys submitted to REEF are entered into a database that is used by scientists to identify broad trends in fish populations at the sanctuary.